xlzuvekas/open-canvas/README.md

 ### Contributing

-We'd like to continue developing and improving Open Canvas, and want your help!
+We'd like to continue developing and improving Lion Canvas, and want your help!

 To start, there are a handful of GitHub issues with feature requests outlining improvements and additions to make the app's UX even better.
 There are three main labels: